istupakov/dual-numbers/README.md

 # Dual Numbers
 Calculator on C# with auto differentiation on dual numbers.
-For compilation need .NET Core SDK (RC4) or VS2017.
+Using Roslyn C# Scripts for expression parsing.

-Use Roslyn C# Scripts for expression parsing.
+For compilation need .NET Core SDK or VS2017.

 Some examples:
 ```